wp-plugins/bns-body-classes/readme.txt

 Please stay current with your WordPress installation, your active theme, and your plugins.

 == Changelog ==
+= 0.8 =
+* Released December 2014
+* Added paths to `/bns-content/` for customizations
+* Added update safe location for custom calendars
+* Changed Text Domain from `bns-bc` to `bns-body-classes`
+* Removed 2013 calendars and references
+* Updated `readme.txt` to reference update safe location/folder

 = 0.7.1 =
 * Released May 2014
 * Update version compatibility